galaxyproject/training-material/topics/single-cell/tutorials/scrna-ncbi-anndata/tutorial.md

 >    GSM5353222_PA_PB2B_Pool_1_3_S52_L002_dge.txt
 >    GSM5353223_PA_PB2B_Pool_2_S26_L001_dge.txt
 >    ```
 > 3. For each of those 10 samples, select the *Unhide* icon {% icon galaxy-show-hidden %}.
-This will move them from *Hidden* to *Active*.
+This will move them from {% icon galaxy-show-hidden %} *Hidden* to *Active*.
 >
-> 4. Navigate back to the *Active* datasets list, where you will now see your 10 target samples.
+> 4. Navigate back to the {% icon fa-map-marker %} *Active* datasets list, where you will now see your 10 target samples.
 {: .hands_on}
 </div>